Arcadia-Science/arcadia-pycolor/README.md

 # arcadia-pycolor

-This repo contains a Python package called `arcadia_pycolor` that provides too for using the Arcadia color palettes and for styling Matplotlib figures to comply with Arcadia's style guide.
+This repo contains a Python package called `arcadia_pycolor` that provides tools for using the Arcadia color palettes and for styling Matplotlib figures to comply with Arcadia's style guide.

 ## Installation